Tracardi/tracardi/README.md

 ![Screenshot 3](https://pbs.twimg.com/media/E4FqslsVEAgRS6d?format=jpg&name=large)

-# Frontend
+# Front-End

-This repository contains source for tracardi-api.
+This repository contains source for tracardi backend API.
 You must run it with [https://github.com/atompie/tracardi-gui] to see the frontend.